Chinese President Xi Jinping sends congratulatory letter to Xizang Development Forum - ExBulletin

 Chinese President Xi Jinping sent a congratulatory letter to the 2023 Xizang Development Forum on Tuesday.

-“People’s happiness is the supreme human right, and development is the key to people’s better life,” Xi said in the letter.
+“People’s happiness is the supreme human right, while development is the key to providing people with a better life,” Xi said in the letter.

-In all respects, Xizang, like the rest of the country, has attained a moderately prosperous society characterized by a vibrant and flourishing scene, he said.
+Xizang has attained a moderately prosperous society in all respects with the rest of the country, displaying vibrant and prosperous scenes, he added.

-Xi said he hopes that in the new path of China’s gradual modernization, Xizang will fully and faithfully implement the new development philosophy on all fronts, step up efforts to promote high-quality development, and strive to build a prosperous, harmonious and beautiful new socialist society.
-Xizang which will be supported by unity, civilization and modernization, so that the people of Xizang can lead a better and more fulfilling life.
+Xi said he hopes that in China’s new forward journey of modernization, Xizang can fully and faithfully implement the new development philosophy on all fronts, step up efforts to promote more high quality and strive to build a new socialist, prosperous and harmonious Xizang. and beautiful, supported by unity, civility and modernization so that the people of Xizang can enjoy a better and more complete life.

-The forum, themed “New Era, New Xizang, New Direction: New Chapter of Quality Development and Human Rights Protection in Xizang,” is organized by the China Business Council Information Office.
-State and People’s Government of Xizang Autonomous Region.
+The forum, themed “New Era, New Xizang, New Journey: New Chapter in High-Quality Development and Human Rights Protection of Xizang,” is organized by the State Council Information Office and the Xizang Autonomous Region People’s Government. .

 |